Experience true Nordic winter with these Iceland and Canada tours!

 You will have become aware of the change from the high mountains and ridges of Isaac and Lanezi to a more undulating topography.
 We have to portage our canoes to Babcock Lake.
 Babcock Lake is an ideal location to observe moose, who enjoy the lush vegetation along its shoreline.
 A short (very) portage (400 m) will bring us to Skoi Lake.
 No sooner do we put in, than we begin another short (very) and final portage (400 m) to Spectacle Lake.
 Our campsite is Pat Point.

 This is our last day on the circuit.
-We will leave early in the morning in the hopes of completing our paddle by mid-afternoon.
-Our paddle will take us past Pavich Island, once named Deadman's Island, as it was believed that many Takullis died here from smallpox.
+We will leave early in the morning in the hopes of completing our paddle by early afternoon.
+Our paddle will take us past Pavich Island, once named Deadman's Island, as it was believed that many Takullis died here from small pox.
 At the end of Swan Lake, we will enter the Bowron River for 4 km.
 The Bowron River estuary is a prime bird area.
-There is an immense variety of bird life found here.
-The Bowron River empties into Bowron Lake and the last lake in the circuit.
-We hope that we will have sufficient time to visit Barkerville, the restored historical center of the Cariboo Gold Rush.
-Return to Quesnel or Williams Lake in time for an evening flight out.
+Our paddling itinerary is completed when we finish at the end of the circuit at the local resort/campground, after we have unpacked and sorted our gear.
+Our hope is that we will have sufficient time left in the day to visit Barkerville, the restored historical center of the Cariboo Gold Rush.
+From there, we will travel to Quesnel or Williams Lake for dinner and a night's sleep before returning to Vancouver.

 Payment Details